 - Visit the Typical Academic Year Expenses from the Graduate School.
 Many of these expenses are paid for the TA or RA.

-First Summer: Most students will work as an RA for the three-month academic year.
+First Summer: Most students will work as an RA for Summer I and Summer II sessions.

 Second Academic Year: Most students resume their teaching assistantships in their second academic year, however sometimes a professor will recruit a student to work on a research project with him/her.